Pathly-Travel/pahtly-app/docs/DEPLOYMENT.md

 tail -f /var/log/php8.2-fpm.log
 ```

-This deployment guide ensures your Laravel DTO application is deployed securely, efficiently, and reliably across all environments.
+This deployment guide ensures your Pathly App is deployed securely, efficiently, and reliably across all environments.